 Customer experience (CX) has seen a lot of significant changes in the last few years, but at what cost?
 With the help of technology businesses now have the ability to engage with customers like never before.
-While this is a welcome advancement with a wealth of opportunity, there is a risk that if mishandled, it could negatively impact a business’ customer experience.
+While this is a welcome advancement with a wealth of opportunity, there is a risk that if mishandled, it could negatively impact a business’ human connection in customer experience.

 It’s important we keep the goal of these technologies in mind when using them – first and foremost, to provide a better experience for the customer.